polyswarm/hive/README.md

 To skip creating the ssh hop again, specify the `-A` argument with the address of the SSH hop.

+# Get enode

+Connect to the docker host, and run `cat docker/enode`

 # Connect to docker droplet

 **Enable the ssh agent**